kotlin-orm/ktorm-docs/source/en/entity-dml.md

 ## Insert

 Function `add` is an extension of `EntitySequence` class, it inserts an entity object into the database, and returns the effected record number after the insertion completes.
-Here is its signature:
+Here is the signature:

 ```kotlin
 fun <E : Entity<E>, T : Table<E>> EntitySequence<E, T>.add(entity: E): Int